top of page

 Mountain Muskox

-Monthly professionally facilitated peer support circles, offering a welcoming environment where individuals impacted by loss or trauma in mountain communities can connect, share, and grow together.
+A welcoming environment for individuals impacted by loss or trauma in mountain communities.

 Slope Side Support Society

-Supporting men's mental health through, free group therapy sessions and individual support in a positive, outdoor environment.
+Men's mental health - free group therapy sessions and individual support in a positive, outdoor environment.

 bottom of page